UserProjekt/FF_Video_Transcoder/README.md

 # Update
-Do not support Sony xavc-hs footage
+Do not support Sony XAVC-HS footage.

 # Installation
 This script requires following to be installed